shubhwip/pair-programming-exercises/blackjack-game/README.md

 - We can have a common object for player and dealer and define an member variable as a role which will differentiate between the player and the dealer.
-Pros : Simpler and more consistent
+  - Pros : Simpler and more consistent
-Cons : It will increase time complexity in the system as at many places we need to put a check if a player is a dealer.
+  - Cons : It will increase time complexity in the system as at many places we need to put a check if a player is a dealer.

-- Create a Objects Diagram
+- Create UML Objects Diagram

-- Write Tests Tomorrow
+- Write Tests

-- Factory Pattern, Dependency Injection Pattern.
+- Design Patterns : Factory Pattern, Dependency Injection Pattern.

-- Dealer Operations are fixed so automate it.
+- Dealer Operations are fixed so we can automate it.

 - Game is run in one pass.